Rebel1124/algo_trading_and_ML/README.md

 In particular, we believe that the ML/ANN models can be enhanced by incorporating the probability of signals into the model.
 It is envisioned that by trading on high probability signals, the returns for these models can be enhanced.

-In addition, we also believe that by setting risk limits, one can hoefully reduce the volatility of returns for the ML/ANN models and thereby increase the models Sharpe ratio.
+In addition, we also believe that by setting risk limits, one can hopefully reduce the volatility of returns for the ML/ANN models and thereby increase the models Sharpe ratio.

 The possibilities for further investigation is endless, and we truely hope that our sparks more interest and research in this field!